 - Also during the months of December, January and February, many scholarship opportunities will become available in your home community.
 Spend some time during winter break seeking out these scholarship opportunities.
 Document what you find in your scholarship folder.

-- High school Seniors, don’t miss out on applying for scholarship opportunities that are available through the Sandra and Jack Pine Honors College.
-The application deadline for the Presidential Scholars Award, Pemberton Presidential Award and Honors Award is in January of each year.
-Please view specific criteria and deadlines here:http://www.eiu.edu/honors/Freshman_scholarships.php.
+- High school seniors, don’t miss out on applying for scholarship opportunities that are available through the Sandra and Jack Pine Honors College.
+The application deadline for the Presidential Scholars Award, Pemberton Presidential Award and Honors Award is in early January of each year.
+Please view specific criteria and deadlines here: http://www.eiu.edu/honors/Freshman_scholarships.php.

 January, February and March

-- Continue researching scholarship opportunities within Eastern, but also on the Internet.
-Document those that you are eligible along with deadlines to apply and print out applications spring.
+- Continue researching scholarship opportunities at Eastern but also on the Internet.
+Document those that you are eligible for, along with application deadlines, and print out the applications.